These rogue officers busted dozens of dealers, who are now going free

 Drugs, race and graft

-The Cleveland-area victims are among thousands of people who have been exonerated in cases involving police graft over the last three decades country wide, from California to Texas, and from Jersey to Ohio.
+The Cleveland-area victims are among thousands of people who have been exonerated in cases involving police graft over the last three decades countrywide, from California to Texas, and from New Jersey to Ohio.
 In Philadelphia, more than 800 people have had their convictions dismissed.
-The Rampart scandal in Los Angeles in the late 1990s led to at least 150 so tossed cases.
+The Rampart scandal in Los Angeles in the late 1990s led to at least 150 tossed cases.

 These "group exonerations" are distinct from the stories of people cleared by DNA or new evidence, a movement led by crusading lawyers who dig into individual cases to expose faulty forensics, false confessions, mistaken identities and official misconduct.